openaire/guidelines-literature-repositories/docs/field_title.rst

 The language of the title (occurrence: 0-1)

 Use the ``xml:lang`` attribute to indicate the language of the title.
+The value of the attribute should be chosen from IETF BCP 47, the `IANA Language Subtag Registry <http://www.iana.org/assignments/language-subtag-registry>`_.

 Attribute titleType (O)
 -----------------------